abouelelas/readme-generator/README.md

 Abouelelas

 ## Installation
-User needs to install packages such as inquirer and yarn
+User is required to install packages such as inquirer and yarn to run app

 ## Instructions
-User will need to run node index in terminal to deploy application and answer prompted questions
+User will be required to run node index.js in terminal

 ## Email
 abouelelas@gmail.com